nicolaquaia/LAC_final/README.md

 # Final Report of LAC Course
 In this report, a new version of the DTU 10 MW blade is proposed, building on the experience from the redesign completed within Group 1.
-The new design has the same goal: to change the wind class from 1A to 3B while adhering to the same design criteria—specifically, increasing the Annual Energy Production (AEP) while maintaining similar or lower design loads.
+The new design has the same goal: to change the wind class from 1A to 3B while adhering to the same design criteria.
+Specifically, increasing the Annual Energy Production (AEP) while maintaining similar or lower design loads.

 ### Blades Analyzed:
 1. **Original DTU 10 MW blade**: Referred to as 'DTU.'